36 Things to do in Vienna (+ map) – Best places to visit

 • October-December 9:00-16:30

-Tip: Schöbrunn Zoo is included in the tourist card Vienna Pass which gives you free admission to Vienna’s sights and transport, including a boat trip.
+Tip: Schöbrunn Palace and Zoo are included in the tourist card Vienna Passwhich gives you free admission to the sights in Vienna and free transport, including a cruise.

 The Hofburg is one of the largest palace complexes in the world and was formerly home to the Habsburgs.
 Various emperors have left their mark here, making the complex a mixture of different architectural styles and details.
 Today it is the official residence of the Austrian President.